brenta1/brenta1.github.io/README.md

 # brenta1.github.io
-Lab attempt for Web Communications using art portfolio as an example
+Lab attempt for Web Communications using art portfolio as an template